kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 		-	Target = 1676
 		-	LCL	= 1652

-		When plotting these limits on the phase I data, there was only one subgroup that was found outside the limits (the first subgroup).
+		When plotting these limits on the phase 1 data, there was only one subgroup that was found outside the limits (the first subgroup).
 This subgroup is removed and the limits recalculated.
 (For this case there was only one, very moderate, subgroup outside the limits - the new limits are basically the same).
 The new limits

 		-	UCL = 1700
 		-	Target = 1676